remonsec/remonsec/README.md

 ### Yo, I'm Remonsec 🔥

-I’m a hacker, bug bounty hunter, and pentester
+I’m a hacker, bug bounty hunter, and penetration tester

 If there’s a vulnerability, you can bet I’m on the hunt